hackclub/blot/guides/landscape.md

 }
 ```

-Using the `t.goTo([x, y])` function in Haxidraw, we can create straight lines.
+Using the `t.goTo([x, y])` function in Blot, we can create straight lines.
 If we want to replicate a smooth curve, we have to use many `goTo` commands with very small changes in the x and y.

 If we just call `t.goTo([x, y])` at every x and y in our loop, we'll get straight lines.
 Instead, let's add the noise height to this, with `t.goTo([x, y + height])`.